Privacy Notice for Clients

 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given, or where you have chosen, a password which enables you to access information, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 Your data will usually be processed in our offices in the UK.
 However, to allow us to operate efficient digital processes, we sometimes need to store information in servers located outside the UK, but within the European Economic Area (EEA).
 We take the security of your data seriously and so all our systems have appropriate security in place that complies with all applicable legislative and regulatory requirements.
+Some data is also stored by a cloud solution.

 We may occasionally contact you by post / email / telephone with details of any changes in legal and regulatory requirements or other developments that may be relevant to your affairs and, where applicable, how we may assist you further.
 If you do not wish to receive such information from us, please let us know by contacting us as indicated under ‘Contact information’ below.